mvasilchuk/yasem/README.md

 #### Configuration

-There is no GUI for application configuring, so, if you need to change settings, go to ~/.config/yasem.
+There is a simple configuration dialog, but in most cases you'd better change configuration files in ~/.config/yasem (C:/Users/<User>/AppData/Roaming/yasem on Windows).

+#### Command line flags

 You can use some of command line options:

-    --fullscreen - to run App in fullscreen mode --developer-tools - to open developer tools on start
+    --fullscreen - to run App in fullscreen mode.
+    --developer-tools - to open developer tools on start.
+    --verbose - Print extra log information in Release mode (only Linux and OS X).
+    --log=<file name> - Write log in a file.
+If you don't see a log file, make sure you have write access to a file and/or directory.

 You also may open developer tools anytime from a menu.